+You may have overheard someone talking about travelhacking and wondered what’s travel hacking & how do I start?
 Travel hacking is the art of traveling the world for dirt cheap (or FREE) by using various tricks of the trade.
-Here’s how to get started . . .

 Travel hacking is an art form, but it’s not for everyone.
 The easiest form of travel hacking is accruing points or credit card rewards such as frequent flier miles for paying regular monthly bills on time.
 It sounds mysterious and sexy, even a bit dangerous!
 But in reality, travel hacking is just a wonderful way to vacation and travel without spending a fortune.

-In the past couple of years, we’ve traveled to Barcelona Spain, Ireland, France, Guatemala, Greece, Sicily, Malta, Italy, Hawaii, Jamaica, The Bahamas, Costa Rica, Belize, Colombia, Honduras, Dominican Republic, Haiti, St Kitts, Mexico, Grand Turk, Alaska, and Cuba, along with multiple destinations within the continental USA using this very simple travel hacking trick.
+In the past couple of years, we’ve traveled to Barcelona Spain, Ireland, France, Guatemala, Greece, Sicily, Malta, Italy, Hawaii, Jamaica, The Bahamas, Costa Rica, full Panama Canal transit, Belize, Colombia, Honduras, Dominican Republic, Haiti, St Kitts, Mexico, Grand Turk, Alaska, and Cuba, along with multiple destinations within the continental USA using this very simple travel hacking trick.

 We use very specific credit cards to pay ALL of our bills and expenses every month.
-Think of how much money you spent this past year on groceries, utilities, phones, water, waste/rubbish removal, internet services, satellite/cable tv services, car payment, mortgage, rent, etc.
+Think of how much money you spent this past year on groceries, utilities, phones, water, waste/rubbish removal, internet services, satellite/streaming/ and cable television services, car payment, mortgage, rent, etc.

 Did you know, if you were using the right credit card to pay for each of those services each month, you’d have received points for doing what you have to do anyway, paying bills?!